abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

 # PDF Viewer Migration Plan

 ## Overview
-This document tracks the migration from our custom PDF viewer implementation to a more standard architecture using React-PDF and a cleaner component structure.
+This document tracks the migration from our custom PDF viewer implementation to a more stable architecture.
+After facing challenges with React-PDF integration in the Replit environment, we are pivoting to using the PDF.js pre-built viewer component for improved reliability and compatibility.

 ## Current Status
-**Phase:** Analysis and Setup
+**Phase:** Strategic Pivot
-**Last Updated:** April 9, 2025
+**Last Updated:** April 11, 2025
-**Completion:** 100%
+**Completion:** 15% (Pivoting to PDF.js pre-built viewer approach)

 ## Migration Checklist